cchriso/cloudflare-ddns/README.md

 ## 🐳 Deploy with Docker Compose

-Pre-compiled images are available via [the official docker container on DockerHub](https://hub.docker.com/r/cchriso/cloudflare-ddns).
+Pre-compiled images are available via [the official docker container on DockerHub](https://hub.docker.com/r/cchriso/cloudflare-ddns) and also via [GitHub Container Registry](https://ghcr.io/cchriso/cloudflare-ddns).

 Modify the host file path of config.json inside the volumes section of docker-compose.yml.